newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

 If not then you are passing the treshold.

-The same apply for cpu :
+The same can apply for Kasten's cpu usage as well:

 ```
 namespace:container_cpu_usage:sum{namespace='kasten-io'}